Tinysqua/VTGAN-pytorch-version/README.md

 ## How to train
 ### 1. Dataset preparing
 We will use the paired images that being random_cropped by the official code.
-To do that, you should fistly download the dataset and located them as the official website said:
+To do that, you should firstly download the dataset and located them as the official website said:
 - Folder structure for data-preprocessing given below.
 Please make sure it matches with your local repository.
 ```